mauriciopoppe/blog/site/content/notes/documenting-my-life.md

 <div class="tw-text-primary tw-my-4 tw-text-3xl md:tw-mx-auto md:tw-w-1/2">
   <div class="tw-text-center">
-    <p>Life moves pretty fast, I want to do my best to remember it.</p>
+    <p>Life moves pretty fast.
+I want to do my best to remember it.</p>
   </div>
 </div>

 ## How do I document my life?

-I like writing so I'll start with a journal.
+I like writing, so I'll start with a journal.
 I'll also get a video camera and I'll start with one that's the most convenient to use.
 I'll also learn to edit videos because I want to romanticize my life by recording my adventures as something that my future self would like.

-I'm the subject and reporter of my own life, when I talk to myself in a video it's like I'm asking questions and answering them out loud.
+I'm the subject and reporter of my own life.
+When I talk to myself in a video, it's like I'm asking and answering questions out loud.

 ### Journaling

-I have a google doc where every night I write an entry about my day, sometimes I forget to do it but that's ok, it doesn't need to be perfect and it can have as much detail as I want to.
-It's a google doc for now but I feel I'd value a physical journal a lot because I could hand write it!
+I have a Google Doc where I write an entry about my day every night.
+Sometimes I forget to do it, but that's okay.
+It doesn't need to be perfect, and it can have as much detail as I want.
+It's a Google Doc for now, but I feel I'd value a physical journal a lot because I could handwrite it!
 Maybe I'll do that later.

 There's a template at the top with the following questions: